Light Seasons and Blonde Highlights

 Blue eyes that look light blue whatever she wears, flaxen hair as a child who grew into a woman with sandy blonde hair hinting of light brown sugar, with darker brows.
 She’s 50, a librarian in a big city who wears no makeup, loves jewelry, and tends to choose Soft Summer colours.

-White blonde hair as a child, beige blonde in adulthood with blue eyes.
-29, a nurse in Budapest and a performing ballerina.
-She was my mother.
+White blonde hair as a child, beige blonde in adulthood with blue eyes, my mother.